chinamike65/hugo-tuolesi/content/book4/book4en.md

 On the contrary, after the evil retribution of many wicked people is revealed, they lose the chance to be saved.

 Some people have done bad things, but they live very comfortably.
-This is because of the blessings of their past lives.
-Although they have done a lot of bad things in this life, the blessings of their past lives are great and have not been exhausted.
-If you can continue to maintain it, you will fall into the evil path after the blessings are exhausted.
+This is because of the merit of their past lives.
+Although they have done a lot of bad things in this life, the merit of their past lives are great and have not been exhausted.
+If you can continue to maintain it, you will fall into the evil path after the merit are exhausted.

 So, no, you can doubt and misunderstand cause and effect, cause and effect are inconceivable, not so easy and easy to understand.